-On or about: 04/303/31 ARTS AND SCIENCES COMMITTEE ON FACULTY: deliberates and makes its recommendation(s) to the Dean.
-The COF will summarize its reasoning in a formal statement which the Chair of CoF will forward to both the Dean and the President.
-Candidate and Chair notified of the Committee's recommendation. [see 1.2.B] On or about: 04/ 30 15 DEAN: makes his or her recommendation and transmits the recommendations of the CLA Committee on Faculty to the President.
-The President in turn makes his or her recommendation to the Board of Trustees.
+On or about: 0 4/30 3/31 ARTS AND SCIENCES COMMITTEE ON FACULTY: deliberates and makes its recommendation(s) to the Dean.
+The COF will summarize its reasoning in a formal stater which the Chair of CoF will forward to both the Dean and the President.
+Candidate and Chair notified of the Committee's recommendation. [see 1.2.B] nent On or about: 04/ 3015 DEAN: makes his or her recommendation and transmits the recommendations of the CLA of on Faculty to the President.
+The President in turn makes his or her recommendation to the Trustees.
 On or about: 05/15 Candidate and Chair notified by the Dean of the Trustees' decision regarding candidate's promotion.
-The candidate is encouraged to meet with the Dean to discuss any issues raised during the decision process.
+The candidate is encouraged to meet with the Dean to discuss any issues raised of the decision process. during